DevLorenz0/WorldInDev/README.md

 --> Join our socials, [discord](https://discord.gg/fUwN8HzT), to be able to participate at the events, and [Twitter](https://twitter.com/WorldInDev), to stay updated.

---> [Join our Newsletter](https://chipper-motivator-3112.ck.page/05710ea3d3) - Leaving your email will allow you to stay updated on our upcoming events - It shouldn't take more than 5 minutes, and that's very important for us!
+--> [Join our Newsletter](https://chipper-motivator-3112.ck.page/05710ea3d3) - Leaving your email will allow you to stay updated on our upcoming events + receiving our weekly recap (with top articles, past and ongoing tech events, important product releases...) - It shouldn't take more than 5 minutes, and that's very important for us!

 ![Patreon (1)](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/jyy1pbp4uhpq2jtgtyab.png)

---> [Join our patreon](https://www.patreon.com/bePatron?u=52617503) - exclusive content and perks for our supporters, [learn more here](https://www.patreon.com/bePatron?u=52617503)
+--> [Join our patreon](https://www.patreon.com/bePatron?u=52617503) - exclusive content and perks for our supporters, [learn more here](https://www.patreon.com/bePatron?u=52617503) - Also, we will need some funds to host the domain and to make giveaways and events.

 --> Spread the voice:
 - Tell your friends, nothing difficult about that